 Even though he’s probably told most of his stories countless times, there was a freshness to how he told them.
 You could tell that he enjoyed being a storyteller.

-Remember...when you’re telling a story for the hundredth time, your audience is hearing it for the first time.
+You may be telling a story for the hundredth time, but your audience is hearing it for the first time.
 If you’re bored by telling it, you can be certain your audience will be bored hearing it.

 But if you put energy into the telling of an oft-told story, just like General Powell did, you’ll get that energy back from your audience exponentially making the experience fresh for everyone.